Borgo San Lorenzo: History

 The first settlements in the central area of Mugello, later occupied by Borgo San Lorenzo, are certainly very ancient.
 There are numerous testimonies of the existence of settlements even before the Etruscans, of which we can find traces near Ronta.
-From the 2nd century B.C., the Romans settled here, creating the village of Anneianum, on the road from Florence to Faenza.
+From the 2nd century BC, the Romans settled here, creating the village of Anneianum, on the road from Florence to Faenza.

-In the Middle Ages, the town belonged to the Ubaldini family until the 10th century, when it passed under the civil power of the Florentine bishop, as demonstrated by the existence of an emphyteutic contract dated 941, in which the church of San Lorenzo in Mugello is described as belonging to the Florentine chapter.
+The status of the village is obscure in Late Antiquity and the Gothic era.
+In the Middle Ages, the town belonged to the Ubaldini family until the 10th century AD, when it passed under the civil power of the Florentine bishop, as demonstrated by the existence of an emphyteutic contract dated 941, in which the church of San Lorenzo in Mugello is described as belonging to the Florentine chapter.
 Given its favourable position as a road junction, controlling a crossing over the Sieve river, Borgo San Lorenzo acquired a certain importance that allowed it to prevail over the entire surrounding area and to become the market town.

 The control of the Florentine Bishop was exercised through the Bishop's Vicar, who exercised economic and civil power under the title of Podestà.
 This power gradually weakened in relation to the economic growth of Borgo, which in the early 13th century affected the whole of Mugello; this is also demonstrated by the use of its own measures in transactions, such as the staio and the mina burgensi.

 As early as 1222, the bishop of Florence had to relinquish total control over the appointment of the jusdicente, reserving it for himself only once every four years and leaving the people a free choice for the other three years.
 Subsequently, there were further attempts to revolt against the bishop's authority, which in 1239 forced the then Podestà, Ubaldino della Pila, to issue an order prohibiting the building of houses and towers over 15 fathoms high.

 The spirit of rebellion was led by the Guelph nobles who, in 1251, had to suffer the assault of the Ghibellines who had escaped from Florence, allied with the Lords of Romagna.
 Finally, in 1290, the municipality of Florence intervened and, by paying 3000 florins, acquired all the rights over Mugello.